CALL FOR APPLICATIONS

 - A medical doctor with up to four years of research experience?

-- Eager to explore why diseases arise and to contribute to development of novel treatment?
+- Eager to explore why diseases arise and to contribute to the development of novel treatments?

-12 PhD positions are available for this call across seven top European biomedical research centres: BRIC (Copenhagen), CRG (Barcelona), NKI (Amsterdam), IGC (Lisbon) MDC (Berlin), VIB (Flanders), IC (Paris).
+Multiple Ph.D. positions are available for this call across seven top European biomedical research centers: BRIC (Copenhagen), CRG (Barcelona), NKI (Amsterdam), IGC (Lisbon) MDC (Berlin), VIB (Flanders), IC (Paris).
 In case of high numbers of exceptional good applications to this first call, up to 16 fellows will be hired.
 A second call will open in April 2022.

 ABOUT THE PROGRAMME

-The “International PhD Programme for Medical Doctors”, Emerald, trains and nurtures excellent physician-scientists intending to bridge the gap between the clinic and the lab.
-The programme recruits medical doctors to carry out a PhD in cutting-edge research in one of seven recruiting European centres of excellence in life sciences and biomedicine.
-The recruited medical doctors will acquire unique scientific, technical, and digital skills and knowledge to advance their career at the frontier of medicine and research, with the final goal to improve patients care and tackling global health challenges.
+The “International Ph.D.
+Programme for Medical Doctors”, Emerald, trains and nurtures excellent physician-scientists intending to bridge the gap between the clinic and the lab.
+The programme recruits medical doctors to carry out a Ph.D. in cutting-edge research in one of seven recruiting European centres of excellence in life sciences and biomedicine.
+The recruited medical doctors will acquire unique scientific, technical, and digital skills and knowledge to advance their careers at the frontier of medicine and research, with the final goal to improve patient care and tackle global health challenges.

 Biomedical research is advancing at high speed.
 In the last decades, we have seen major developments resulting in significantly better treatment and healthcare.
 Addressing the increased need for innovative solutions in medicine requires more than ever the rise of the unique professional profile of physician-scientists, combining research with clinical care, understanding patients´ needs and driving research forward to address them.